South Avenue Safety Project

 According to the analysis, between January 1, 2013 and December 31, 2017, there were a total of 17 collisions: 11 involved injuries and 6 were property damage only.
 The total collision rate is 4.7 times the statewide average for similar facility types, and the fatal plus injury rate is 7.0 times the statewide average.

 Work will include roadway excavation to accommodate the new alignment and structural section, installation of concrete curbs and gutters, installation of a center island, installation of new signs, and drainage improvements.
-Construction is anticipated to take place between April and November of 2024.
+It is estimated this project will take 150 working days.
+The majority of construction is anticipated to take place in 2025, with most of the work happening at night

 South Avenue Safety Project 6